 After an early-morning game drive and breakfast, depart Selinda Camp on a scheduled flight to Maun and connect to your flights home.

 Bill Branch has been a wildlife biologist at the Port Elizabeth Museum in South Africa since 1979 and has undertaken fieldwork across the African continent, from Ethiopia to Senegal and Madagascar.
 Bill is also a general naturalist and keen birder.
-He has described numerous new species and amphibians, received a grant from National Geographic to help fund his research on African reptiles, and published six books as well as many photographs and scientific articles.
-In 2015, Bill joined a National Geographic-supported science team for the land-based survey of areas around the Cuito River in the headwaters of the Okavango Delta, Africa's largest wetland.
+He has described numerous new species and amphibians, received a grant from National Geographic to help fund his research on African reptiles, and published six books as well as several photographs and scientific articles.
+In 2015, Bill joined a National Geographic-supported science team for the land-based survey of areas around the Cuito River in the headwaters of the Okavango Delta.

 Price is per person, double occupancy.
 For a single room, add $3,200 in 2017 and $4,750 in 2018.
 All flights within Africa are included in the expedition cost.
 Airfare to Johannesburg and return from Maun or Windhoek is not included in the expedition cost.

 What To Expect